FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/build_chain_with_wsl_on_windows.md

 ![](../../../images/articles/build_chain_with_wsl_on_windows/start_node_wsl.png)

-At the same time, since we are using wsl-1.
-You can view the 4-node linux process fisco in the task manager-bcos and its resource usage
+At the same time, since we are using wsl-1, we can view the 4-node linux process fisco-bcos and its resource usage in the task manager

 ![](../../../images/articles/build_chain_with_wsl_on_windows/taskmgr_fisco.png)

-By right-clicking the process, you can quickly locate the home directory of the Ubuntu subsystem.**Do not modify any files in this directory in Windows**To access the home of wsl, enter:\ wsl $in the address bar of the explorer
+By right-clicking the process, you can quickly locate the home directory of the Ubuntu subsystem**Do not modify any files in this directory in Windows**To access the home of wsl, enter:\ wsl $in the address bar of the explorer

 ## Five: switch between wsl and wsl2